PinataCloud/Pinata-py-frame-FDK/README.md

 NUMBER_OF_IMAGES=The number of images in your folder.

-TYPE_IMAGE=What type of image are you using, jpg, png... this is the 3 letter suffix of your types, must be the same.
+IMAGE_TYPE=What type of image are you using, jpg, png... this is the 3 letter suffix of your types, must be the same.

 PINATA_JWT=This is your Pinata JWT that will be used so you can get frame analytics on your frame.